FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Why Should I Socialize My Puppy?

-Socialization is much easier for puppies than adult dogs; however, you can socialize a foster or an adopted dog too.
-The process of socialization for older dogs takes a little more time and patience, as you may have to work to eliminate negative behavior that might have been learned before you took in the adult dog.
-In some cases the help of a professional trainer is needed when training an adult dog.
-We’ll talk about socialization for older dogs momentarily.
+Every dog owner should take socialization seriously.
+Generally, it is much easier for young puppies than adult dogs; however, you can still socialize a foster or an adopted dog too.
+The process of socialization for an older dog takes a little more time and patience, as you may have to work to eliminate negative behavior that might have been learned before you took in the adult dog—but remember that the saying “you can’t teach an old dog new tricks” is not really true with, well, dogs.
+In some cases the help of a professional trainer is needed when training older dogs, but they could still learn new things.

 If you properly socialize your puppy, you are helping him to have an overall better life.
 Just as we humans have surprises and other “scary” situations we must depend upon our own social training to navigate, if we properly train our dogs how to act in their environment, they will work through new situations much more easily than not.